PARTHIB-DEB/Dj-Tailwind-Integration/README.md

  🚀 This repository consists about How you can use TailwindCSS framework within Django Server.

  🤔 Yeah !!
 I know there are some packadges on this topic.
 But they also do the same steps like how I have done.
-  But they lack CSS-reloading (What I have faced 🙂)
+  But they lack proper changes in CSS-reloading (What I have faced 🙂)

  🐎 That's why , without using those packadges , Let's manually create the environment.
 Believe me 🌝, that will be a more persistent alternative.